-TRAUMATIC BRAIN INJURY (TBI) is a leading cause of death and disability1-3 and survivors suffer from cognitive and psychological disorders.
-The deficits post-TBI result from multiple neurochemical and metabolic events,4 leading to neuronal loss, dendritic, axonal, and synaptic changes,5 and white matter abnormalities.6-8 TBI increases the risk of neurodegenerative diseases such as Alzheimer's disease (AD)9 and Parkinson's disease.10
+Traumatic brain injury (TBI) is a leading cause of death and disability 1-3 and survivors suffer from cognitive and psychological disorders.
+The deficits post-TBI result from multiple neurochemical and metabolic events, leading to neuronal loss, dendritic, axonal and synaptic changes, and white matter abnormalities.
+6-8 TBI increases the risk of neurodegenerative diseases such as Alzheimer's disease (AD) and Parkinson's disease.

-Experimental and human TBI observations report significant synaptic alterations.^{11-15} Brain connectivity is disrupted in TBI patients and this is related to cognitive dysfunction.^{16,17} Phospholipids (PLs) are key to the structure of membranes, and TBI triggers significant changes in PL.
-A decrease in brain PL, subsequent to phospholipase activation, was reported in rat controlled cortical impact injury (CCI) 4 days post-TBI and was still detected at 35 days.18 Homayoun and colleagues reported changes in free fatty acids, a consequence of PL degradation, as early as 30 min post-CCI.19 Changes in PL have been reported in cerebrospinal fluid and brain tissue of TBI patients and in mice post-CCI.^{20,21} Plasma lipidomics shows lower levels of PL in chronic TBI in humans.22 This raises the question whether PL breakdown could become a treatment target in TBI.
+Experimental and human TBI observations report significant synaptic alterations.
+11-15 Brain connectivity is disrupted in TBI patients and this is related to cognitive dysfunction.
+Phospholipids (PL) are key to the structure of membranes, and TBI triggers significant changes in PL.
+A decrease in brain PL, following phospholipase activation, was reported in rat controlled cortical impact injury (CCI) 4 days post-TBI and was still detected at 35 days.
+Homayoun and colleagues reported changes in free fatty acids, a consequence of PL degradation, as early as 30 min post-CCI.
+Changes in PL have been reported in CSF and brain tissue of TBI patients, and in mice post-CCI.
+Plasma lipidomics shows lower levels of PL in chronic TBI in humans.
+This raises the question whether PL breakdown could become a treatment target in TBI.